-The tornado moved across the Missisippi River into the Venice-Granite City, IL area.
+The tornado moved across the Mississippi River into the Venice-Granite City, IL area.
 Not a great deal of details in Storm Data on damage here.
 Grazulis mentions some factory damage.

-You could make an argment that St. Clair County, IL should be included in the path.
-The official SPC coordinates do end in Madison County but the track is close to St. Clair.
-Grazulis does not include St. Clair in the path but he does mention damage reported there in his summary of the event.
+You could make an argument that St. Clair County, IL, should be included in the path.
+The official SPC coordinates do end in Madison County, but the track is close to St. Clair.
+Grazulis does not include St. Clair in the path, but he does mention damage reported there in his summary of the event.

 There were 345 injuries recorded due to this tornado and 21 fatalities.